rancher/docs/content/rancher/v2.x/en/security/benchmark-2.1/_index.md

 **Notes**

-Setting "--peer-client-cert-auth" is the equivalent of setting "--peer-client-cert-auth=true".
+Setting `--peer-client-cert-auth` is the equivalent of setting `--peer-client-cert-auth=true`.

 **Audit**